ibm-cloud-docs/openshift/openshift_app_plan.md

 <dt>Secret encryption</dt>
 <dd>You can encrypt the Kubernetes secrets that you create in your cluster by using a key management service (KMS) provider, such as {{site.data.keyword.keymanagementserviceshort}}.
 To get started, see [Encrypt secrets by using a KMS provider](/docs/openshift?topic=openshift-encryption#keyprotect) and [Verify that secrets are encrypted](/docs/openshift?topic=openshift-encryption#verify_kms).</dd>
 <dt>Pod traffic management</dt>
 <dd>By default, any pod has access to any other pod in the cluster.
 Additionally, any pod has access to any services that are exposed by the pod network, such as a metrics service, the cluster DNS, the API server, or any services that you manually create in your cluster.
 [Kubernetes network policies](/docs/openshift?topic=openshift-network_policies#isolate_services) protect pods from internal network traffic.
 For example, if most or all pods do not require access to specific pods or services, and you want to ensure that pods by default cannot access those pods or services, you can create a Kubernetes network policy to block ingress traffic to those pods or services.
-Kubernetes network policies can also help you enforce workload isolation between namespaces by controlling how pods and services in different namespaces can communicate.</dd>
+Kubernetes network policies can also help you enforce workload isolation between namespaces by controlling how pods and services in different namespaces can communicate.<br><br>For clusters that run Kubernetes 1.21 and later, the service account tokens that pods use to communicate with the Kubernetes API server are time-limited, automatically refreshed, scoped to a particular audience of users (the pod), and invalidated after the pod is deleted.
+To continue communicating with the API server, you must design your apps to read the refreshed token value on a regular basis, such as every minute.
+For more information, see [Bound Service Account Tokens](https://github.com/kubernetes/enhancements/blob/master/keps/sig-auth/1205-bound-service-account-tokens/README.md){: external}.</dd>
 </dl>

 ## Managing access and monitoring app health